Objective trajectories in hybrid classical-quantum dynamics: The classical-quantum master equation and its unravelling

 \subsection{Unravelling of the CQ dynamics}

-In the quantum open system formalism, the unravelling of a master equation takes the master equation governing the evolution of the density matrix, and divides it up into {\it trajectories} -- i.e. probabilities assigned to an ensemble of histories, where each history is the evolution of a pure quantum states which either undergoes a continuous evolution or jumps from the one state to another as a result of a Lindblad operator being applied to it.
+In the quantum open system formalism, the unravelling of a master equation takes the master equation governing the evolution of the density matrix, and divides it up into {\it trajectories} -- i.e. probabilities assigned to an ensemble of histories, where each history is the evolution of a pure quantum states which is described as undergoing a continuous evolution punctuated by stochastic jumps, where the system is mapped from one state to another as a result of a Lindblad operator being applied to it.
 Due to the stochastic nature of the unravelling, the initial state is mapped into different final states by the same evolution.
 If we record each evolution in time (or trajectory) and we average over them, we re-obtain the evolution law for the density matrix, as given via the master equation (in the limit of infinite trajectories and infinitesimal time steps).
+As noted in the Introduction, this formalism is merely one of many possible descriptions, and doesn't have physical meaning.
+If we consider only the quantum system, there is no measurement which can distinguish between continuous evolution of the density matrix in the Hilbert space, and one which is described in terms of jumps, nor is there physical meaning to what basis is used to describe the jumps.

-The unravelling of the CQ master equation proceeds in analogy with the quantum one, and in this section we provide an algorithm to unravel the dynamics given by Eq.~\eqref{eq:CQ_dynamics_general}, where in addition we consider a fully classical term, given by the Poisson bracket between a classical Hamiltonian $H_C(z)$ and the hybrid state,
+On the other hand, while the unravelling of the CQ master equation proceeds in analogy with the quantum one, it can have physical content.
+In this section we provide an algorithm to unravel the dynamics given by Eq.~\eqref{eq:CQ_dynamics_general}, where in addition we consider a fully classical term, given by the Poisson bracket between a classical Hamiltonian $H_C(z)$ and the hybrid state,

 Specifically, we will provide the tools to generate different classical-quantum trajectories, and we will show that the average of these trajectories coincides with the evolution of the CQ state under the above master equation.